 As the Yemeni commentator Bara Shibaan has argued, the ‘counterterrorism lens’ through which the US regarded his country may have contributed to its destabilisation, unleashing dozens of drone strikes which killed civilians whose names have never been recorded.

 Yet last month the Washington Post reported that the Pentagon was ‘unable to account for more than $500 million in U.S. military aid given to Yemen, amid fears that the weaponry, aircraft and equipment is at risk of being seizied by Iranian-backed rebels or al-Qaeda.’

-Now the Saudi armed forces are using American, British and French supplied weaponry to bomb rebels equipped with American equipment – equipment that might also end up in the hands of groups affiliated to al-Qaeda!
+Now the Saudi armed forces are using American, British and French supplied weaponry to bomb rebels equipped with American equipment – equipment that might also end up in the hands of groups affiliated to… al-Qaeda!

 Back in 2010 Time magazine speculated that the water table in Yemen was falling at a rate of 6.6 feet per year and that Yemen might be the first country in the world to run out of water.
 Now, according to the United Nations, water pumps in Yemen’s major cities, including Aden, have stopped working because of a lack of diesel fuel as a result of the fighting – and the bombing.

 Though the Saudis have denounced the Houthi ousting of President Abd Rabbuh Mansur Hadi as a coup, it’s safe to say that promoting democracy isn’t uppermost on their minds.
 Their opposition to the Houthis is motivated entirely by the House of Saud’s ongoing struggle with Iran.